FabioRochaPoeta/initializaing-git-automated-power-shell/README.md

 # initializaing-git-automated-power-shell
-initializaing git with automated powershell script (adaptable) with virtual environment - use in commandline: ./init.ps1
+Initializaing git with automated powershell script (adaptable) with virtual environment - use in commandline: ./init.ps1 In case of windows problem, use in commandline: Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope CurrentUser